3.2 Administration and governance

 Public consultations

-Cooperation with civil society organizations takes place as needed, and/or according to the invitation to the individual organization, depending on the area and based on the Code of Practice on Consultation with the Interested Public in Procedures of Adopting Laws, Other Regulations and Acts (OG 140-2009).
+Cooperation with civil society organisations happens as needed and/or is based on invitations to individual organisations, depending on the specific area and in accordance with the Code of Practice on Consultation with the Interested Public in Procedures of Adopting Laws, Other Regulations and Acts.

 Non-public actors

-There are 121 temporary employment Agencies operating in Croatia.
+There are 526 temporary employment agencies operating in Croatia.

 Consultation with youth